Saraya (band): After break-up

 Sandi Saraya (now Sandra "Sandi" Saraya) was briefly married to Brian Wheat of Tesla in the early 90s, but their marriage ended due to touring pressures.
 She then married actor Brendan Kelly in 1995 and lives in Princeton, New Jersey.

 Gregg Munier died on February 3, 2006, at the age of 44, from complications of pneumonia.
 He is survived by his two sons, Shayne and Lucas.

-Tony Rey has been the most prolific of all the band members, playing, writing and recording with, as well as producing, many prominent artists in the music industry, from Joan Jett to Enrique Iglesias to Rihanna.
+Tony Rey has been playing, writing and recording with, as well as producing, many artists in the music industry, from Joan Jett to Enrique Iglesias to Rihanna.

 In October 2010, Saraya planned to reunite for the Firefest Music Festival in the UK.
 Issues between Sandi Saraya and the Firefest Team, however, prevented the band from performing at the festival.